 Steam or microwave the chopped sweet potato and carrot until soft, then mash them together in a large mixing bowl.

-Melt the butter in a small bowl in the microwave, then add it and the self raising flour to the bowl containing the sweet potato/carrot mixture, and combine it all together - the best way to do this is with your hands!
-If the dough mixture is quite sticky, you can add in a smidge for self raising flour.
+Melt the butter in a small bowl in the microwave, then add it and the self-raising flour to the bowl containing the sweet potato/carrot mixture, and combine it all together - the best way to do this is with your hands!
+If the dough mixture is quite sticky, you can add in a smidge more self-raising flour.

 Grab your favourite cookie cutter (some ideas below) - we recommend using a dog bone shape, given the aim is to make them biscuit-like, but you're welcome to be more creative here.
 Cut the dough into the desired shapes.